beemobot/docs.beemo.gg/utility/honey.md

 ---

 ## About Honey
 Honey allows for servers to reward activity with credits they can later trade in for role-rewards.
 These credits, namely "Honey," are earned at the same rate as XP; This means that users can spend their Honey without affecting their XP level.
-There are many applications that could be be done with this system - for example, servers could allow for active users to claim exclusive colour roles.
+There are many applications that could be done with this system - for example, servers could allow for active users to claim exclusive colour roles.

 ## Commands